PanosK92/panoskarabelas/source/content/posts/screen_space_shadows.md

 to this slick and fast site you're browsing now!

 I wanted to start with something simple and short, yet have some immediate results we can enjoy.
-You know, the kind of instant gratification you get by watching a [Bob Ross](https://www.youtube.com/watch?v=VrCREP8Aae8) episode.
+You know, something like the kind of instant gratification you get by watching a [Bob Ross](https://www.youtube.com/watch?v=VrCREP8Aae8) episode.
-A method which I believe to be one of the most efficient forms of communication.
+An approach which I believe to be one of the most efficient forms of communication.
 So, let's explore something that with a little bit of effort, might give us just that, time for some screen space shadows :smile:

 ## Screenshots